DragonL40/logseq/pages/Introduction to Algorithms and Theory of Computing (270).md

 		- The process of writing down intermediate result to refer to later.
 	- [[Weighted Interval Scheduling Problem]] collapsed:: true
-		- In the **weighted interval scheduling** problem, we have $n$ jobs. collapsed:: true
-			- Each job $j$ has a start time $s_j$, a finish time $f_j$, and a value $v_j$.
-			- Two jobs are incompatible if their time overlap by any amoun.
-			- We want to find the max-valued subset of mutually compatible jobs.
 		- What is the optimal solution for this instance? collapsed:: true
 			- ![image.png](../assets/image_1622483089242_0.png)